Dawnkai/retinal-vessels/README.md

 2. Classifiers
 3. Deep Neural Network

+The `Deep Neural Network` approach used can be found [here](https://github.com/nikhilroxtomar/Retina-Blood-Vessel-Segmentation-in-PyTorch), it also has video tutorial [here](https://www.youtube.com/watch?v=T0BiFBaMLDQ).
+I won't be placing the copy here because that would be stealing.

 ## Short description
 For those that do not want to spend time viewing this implementation here is a quick rundown on how each approach is made:
 1. Image manipulation